prasadev-github/UltraPowerSavingMode-Localization/README.md

 # How to translate to my local language?
 It's really simple!
 Here is how to do it:
-- Open up file Base.lproj and then open one of the .strings file
+- Open Base.lproj and then open one of the .strings file
 - Once you open one of the .strings file, you can start translating it to your native language

 Translation Example: